alankent/magento2devbox-skeleton/README.md

     docker-compose exec web bash

-Tun the following commands to create a MyQL database to use.
+Run the following commands to create a MyQL database for the web site to use (plus a second database for integration tests to use).

-    mysql -e 'CREATE DATABASE IF NOT EXISTS magento2;'
+    mysql -e 'CREATE DATABASE IF NOT EXISTS magento2;' mysql -e 'CREATE DATABASE IF NOT EXISTS magento_integration_tests;'

 After the database is created, uncomment the line setting the default database in the MySQL `~/.my.cnf` file.

     sed -e 's/#database/database/' -i ~/.my.cnf

+The `mysql` command can now be used without arguments or selecting database.

     mysql
     > SHOW TABLES;
     > exit;